Your Words are not Mine

 Don’t just complain about the world – do something to change it

 Streams of Mercy is transforming the lives of orphans around the world by partnering with existing orphanages to raise awareness, to raise funding, and to send volunteer work teams.
 Streams of Mercy was “established to meet the needs of the most needy individuals in nations around the world.
 These individuals are often children who are desperate and helpless in changing their circumstances.
 The organization is actively involved in disaster relief, both man-made and natural, by mobilizing volunteers and resources to assist those in need.” streamsofmercy.org (Streams of Mercy did not buy this ad nor do they endorse this magazine – just givin’ ya food for thought)

 - Steve’s Corner

 - Matt’s Musings and Meanderings

-- Ryan Weaver: “The Timeless Tradition of Tattooing”
+- Tattoo You: Ryan Weaver and the Timeless Tradition of Tattooing

 - Jimmy Hotz – Beyond the Crystal Sea (30th Anniversary Edition)